quickmute/quickmute.github.io/_posts/2021-11-06-how-to-github-jekyll.md

 3. Create your site
    `jekyll new quickmute.github.io`

-# Build and deploy your first site, repeat this as you make changes
+# Build and deploy your site
 1. Go into your directory
    `cd quickmute.github.io`
 2. Build the site